🧩

 Namespaces

-Starting with version 1.2023.2 (which is online as a beta), PlantUML handles differently namespaces and packages.
+Starting with version 1.2023.2, PlantUML handles differently namespaces and packages.

 There won't be any difference between namespaces and packages anymore: both keywords are now synonymous.